 locked bucket handle tear

-The knee becomes 'locked' when the longitudinal tear flips over. trapping the condyle from moving freely.
+The knee becomes 'locked' when the 'bucket-handle' suddenly flips over, trapping the condyle from moving freely.

 bucket-handle tear of the meniscus